pug-php/pug-symfony/README.md

 ## Install

-In the root directory of your Symfony project, open a terminal and enter:
+In the root directory of your Symfony project, open a terminal and enter.
 ```shell
 composer require pug-php/pug-symfony
 ```